JasonCasperson/Final_Project_UTAUSTIN/README.md

 - It lacked an initial correlation check to account for outliers or essential correlations.
 - It did not directly access data from the SQL database.
 - Initially, Random Forest was not emphasized in the analysis.
+- we also tried it with open weather api data but was turned to only real estate data

 # Conclusion